Ransom Asa Moore: 4-H and fairs

 Moore's tactic worked phenomenally and Moore and the Agricultural Society were praised.
 Newspapers from 1892 and then 1893 reported significant increases in attendance and commented about the growing quantity and quality of exhibits pertaining to fruits, vegetables, livestock, etc., and commented about the vast improvements of the overall quality of the fair.

 An excerpt from The New Era printed on October 3, 1894, gives a general idea of how Moore and his charisma were viewed:

 "Mr. R.A.
 Moore has been appointed as one of the board of visitors to the new state Normal school at Stevens Point, by State Supt.
 Wells.
 It will please the people of our county to know that our county superintendent is looked upon as one of the foremost of educators in our state.
 Mr. Moore has always given his personal attention to the interests of our public schools, not only for the reason that he has a natural love for his work.
-Owing to Mr. Moore’s energy and work, the public schools of Kewaunee are now known to be among the best the state affords, as regards education.
+Owing to Mr. Moore’s energy and work, the public schools of Kewaunee are now known to be among the best the state affords, as regards education."

-It was through his efforts that township libraries have been established, giving 6,000 children an opportunity to read new educational works instead of the old textbooks.
-It is also his work that graded course examinations are being held in the schools of that county...."